 At this step, we enter into Oracle’s VirtualBox installation directory.
 For that, just copy and paste the below-given command in the Command prompt and press the Enter button.

 Step 5: Create USB vmdk -rawdisk

 This is a crucial step of the tutorial, as we are going to map a virtual machine (.vmdk file) to the USB Drive.
-Means we create VMDK raw file that holds the path of our bootable USB drive for VirtualBox which helps it to recognize the USB drive as normal Virtual Disk drive.
+This means we create a VMDK raw file that holds the path of our bootable USB drive for VirtualBox which helps it to recognize the USB drive as a normal Virtual Disk drive.

-Note: Red colour USB2 in the below command is the name of the rawdisk we about to create and you can give it whatever name you want.
+Note: Red color USB2 in the below command is the name of the rawdisk we about to create and you can give it whatever name you want.